Last Updated on

-The best time to visit Río Lagartos for flamingo season is March – June, since spring and early summer are breeding season.
+Flamingo season in Rio Lagartos is March – June, since spring and early summer are breeding season.
 Flamingos are present all year, but expect to see significantly more during this time.

 I visited in October and there were around 30-40 flamingos in the bay, with more in the distance at the Las Coloradas salt flats.

-My guide actually promised MILLIONS if I would return in spring, which honestly sounded a little scary!
+My guide promised MILLIONS of flamingos if I would return in spring, which honestly sounded a little scary!
 In any case, expect to see a lot in the March – June time frame, including hatchlings.

 The Las Coloradas lakes are always pink, but I found a source online that said the best time to visit Las Coloradas is in March and then again in July-August for “peak pink,” due to the timing of the evaporation process.

 Day tours to either Celestun or Rio Lagartos can be arranged with tour operators from cities across the Yucatán.
 You can easily take a trip from Valladolid to Las Coloradas or even Tulum to Las Coloradas.
 Check out these options: